Add Your Own Content

 STEP 4: Paste the article's URL in your workspace, and then click "Next"

-STEP 5: Edit the article's title and author if necessary.
-Select the grade level, category of the text, unit (optional), and select "Done."
+STEP 5: You can make edits if you like.
+Select the grade level, category of the text, unit (optional), and select "Done"

-STEP 6: That's it!
-The internet article will now appear in your Workspace!
+The article will now appear in your Workspace!

-STEP 7: If your articles doesn't import correctly, please let us know by selecting the authoring icon and selecting “Report import error”.
-Thanks!
+STEP 7: If your articles doesn't import correctly, please let us know by selecting the authoring icon and selecting “Report import error”

-The platform does its best job at importing Google Docs with your formatting, but images sometimes move around due to text wrapping.
-Please format text wrapping around images to "break text" to preserve image location in Actively Learn.
+Our platform does try and keep formatting as close to the original article during importing, but images sometimes move around due to text wrapping.
+Please format text wrapping around images to "break text" this will preserve image location in Actively Learn.

 Here is our Google Doc Formatting Guide.

 STEP 1: From your Workspace, select “Add Content” then "Import Google Doc”